bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 * Jump opcodes: `0x4C` (JMP absolute), `0x6C` (JMP indirect), `0x20` (JSR - jump to subroutine)

 Take all of this together, and we can assign some heuristics to validate what counts as a "game".
 If we're really smart, we can even make some educated guesses about what the exact heuristics should be.

 ## Calibrating Against Reality

-To validate these heuristics, I checked out the [Atari 2600 Full ROM Collection](https://archive.org/details/Atari2600FullRomCollectionReuploadByDataghost) hosted on the Internet Archive.
-This is every Atari ROM ever made.
-A simple Python script opened each ROM and applied the same heuristics I'd use on generated ROMs.

-## Calibrating Against Reality